 Textbooks are furnished free of charge (in the majority of courses) and are the property of the school.
-If a book is defaced, damaged or lost, you are responsible for the full cost of replacing the text.
+Other materials such as library books or digital equipment may also be furnished.
+If a book or other materials are defaced, damaged or lost, you are responsible for the full cost of replacing the item.
 Students are responsible for returning all textbooks prior to taking their final exams.
 In addition, any student records (report cards, transcripts, diplomas) will be put on HOLD until obligations are settled.